 The OPE offers an exceptional opportunity to monitor the overall evolution of a territory as well as characterize relationships between environment, society, and economics through long-term observations of the environmental compartments (soil, atmosphere, water, biodiversity, etc.) and through ecosystem analysis.

 Localisation: North-East of France, near the city of Nancy

 PI: Catherine Galy

-In order to answer scientific, regulatory or territorial issues related to the implementation of a major project with a national interest, such as the Cigéo project, Andra has committed itself to the ecosystemic analysis of the observations made, including consideration of the major environmental balances and the associated socioeconomic aspects.
-The evaluation approach of ecosystem services should make it possible to grasp, to process, to evaluate, structure and map the observation data and thus to develop prospective development scenarios specific to the disposal sites.
-At the OPE territory scale, it is a question of defining relevant indicators and developing methods of prospective simulation of environmental evolution.
+In order to answer scientific, regulatory or territorial issues related to the implementation of a major project of national interest, such as the Cigéo project, Andra committed to an integrated ecosystem analysis of the observations performed, including consideration of the major environmental balances and the associated socio-economic drivers.
+The evaluation approach of ecosystem services should make it possible to grasp, process, evaluate, structure and map the observation data and thus to develop prospective development scenarios specific to the disposal sites.
+At the OPE territory scale, the goal is to define relevant indicators and develop methods of prospective simulation of environmental evolution.

 Sites and measured variables

 OPE includes a complete set of resources for observing ecosystems (water, air, soil, biodiversity) and preserving environmental samples, in an area of approximately 350 km² around the Cigéo project site.
 Two main principles have governed its implementation: (i) to ensure, for each observable, the spatio-temporal representativeness of the sampling by a choice of mesh size and periodicity of measurements that is adapted to the variability of the territory and to current and supposed future forcings, and (ii) to integrate national environmental networks when they exist, with a dual objective of scientific quality (in particular by applying the standards and current protocols), and accessibility on a spatial scale beyond the one of the host territory.